Marble Collegiate Church

 Background:

-A vibrant NYC church with a 376-year heritage and programs for people of all ages and lifestyles.
-But getting younger members was the future of the church and it needed more.
+Marble was a vibrant NYC church with uplifting programs for people of all ages and lifestyles.

 Challenge: